 – Refusal of protein foods (meats, fish, eggs, legumes, nuts, nut butters)

-– Extreme pickiness for textures; easily upset by mixed food textures
+– Extreme pickiness for textures; easily upset by mixed food textures; refusal of fresh foods especially vegetables

 – Dependence on reflux medicines (fungal infections can cause reflux, and reflux medicines cause fungal infections!)